Berea, Ohio: Berea sandstone

-The geological stratum on which the city rests is the sedimentary formation Berea sandstone, a geological formation named after the city which extends across Ohio, eastern Pennsylvania, and northern Kentucky.
+The geological stratum on which the city rests is the sedimentary formation Berea sandstone, a geological formation named after the city which extends across Ohio, western Pennsylvania, and northern Kentucky.
 This comprises a sandstone laid down during the early Mississippian.
 In the 19th and early 20th century, this formation was extensively quarried, with the quarries eventually displacing the original main street of the town, as well as the original location of Baldwin University, which sold its five-acre campus to the quarries for $100,000 in 1888, moving to a new location to the north.

 After beginning of quarrying of the Berea sandstone in the 1830s, Baldwin initially shipped grindstones to Cleveland by ox carts, and later the quarries were connected to the railroad by a spur line.
 Berea proclaims itself "The Grindstone Capital of the World".
 The town's symbol is a grindstone, a tribute to the many grindstones that came out of its quarries.

 The quarries also provided sandstone that was extensively used as a construction material, in the form of Berea dimension stone.
 Huge amounts of it came from Berea, and were used architecturally in many important buildings.
 The quarries closed in the late 1930s, when concrete came into wide use for construction.
 Several lakes in the area are former quarry pits that have been allowed to fill with water, including Baldwin, Wallace and Coe lakes.